joeldyscs0613/my-todos/src/BuildingBlocks/MyTodos.BuildingBlocks.Application/README.md

 - **Dependency Inversion:** Application defines contracts, Infrastructure implements
 - **Single Responsibility:** Each behavior handles one cross-cutting concern

-*This is a take-home assignment, so all application infrastructure lives in one project.
-In production, you might split Behaviors, Validators, and Contracts into separate assemblies if they're consumed by different bounded contexts.*
+*This is a take-home assignment, so I kept all as simple as possible.*